This story originally ran Feb. 5, 2018, and was updated Nov. 6, 2023.

 First, take a deep breath.
 Most adults, no matter what age, have had experiences like these.
 But it’s understandable that these moments can be alarming for older adults, as the risk of Alzheimer’s disease and other types of dementia rises as we age.

-Maureen Dale, MD, a geriatrician at the UNC Hospitals Geriatrics Specialty Clinic, helps us recognize early signs of Alzheimer’s and offers advice on what to do if you’re concerned about yourself or a loved one.
+UNC Health geriatrician Maureen Dale, MD, helps us recognize early signs of Alzheimer’s and offers advice on what to do if you’re concerned about yourself or a loved one.

 Alzheimer’s Disease vs. Typical Aging